 Frozen waterfalls are present in all regions of Montenegro, from the coast to the northern mountains, but their forming time and duration, as well as the ice quality, are far more suitable in higher and colder areas.
-In the canyons of Morača, Mrtvica, Tara, as well as in the valley of the mountains like Komarnica, most frozen waterfalls are formed or not so easily approachable places.
+In the canyons of Morača, Mrtvica, and Tara, as well as in the valley of the mountains like Komarnica, most frozen waterfalls are formed or not so easily approachable places.
 Except for a few routes that have already been climbed, the possibilities for climbing for the first time and leaving the personal trail in ice crystals are huge.
-Whether it is still an unclimbed route on the existing or completely new waterfall, every location where they are formed is still a treasury of undiscovered adventures.
+Whether it is still an unclimbed route on the existing or a completely new waterfall, every location where they are formed is still a treasury of undiscovered adventures.

-ICE CLIMBING IN BAR
+ICE CLIMBING IN NEAR THE CITY OF BAR

 Even though unusual, even a coastal town has the conquest of frozen waterfalls in its tourist offer.
-On the south sides of the Rumija mountain, on the road which leads across Sutorman towards Virpazar, 15 minutes from Bar, there are two little waterfalls around 30 meters high and of WI 2-3 difficulty.
+On the south side of the Rumija mountain, on the road which leads across Sutorman towards Virpazar, 15 minutes from Bar, there are two little waterfalls around 30 meters high and of WI 2-3 difficulty.
 Their exposition and geographical-climate position are not suitable for long duration and creation of sufficiently thick ice-shell but still represent extraordinary experience-swinging tools into ice, with the Adriatic Sea as the background.

 ICE CLIMBING IN PODGORICA

 The capital city of Montenegro is more known for summer heat than ice.
 Podgorica’s surrounding abounds with potential for this discipline, especially the canyons of Rivers Morača and Mrtvica.
 Waterfalls in Morača Canyon are easily accessible (except for a few lines under Dragovića polje, on the right bank of the river), and are in the vicinity of the asphalt road, with few of them in the close vicinity of the main road.
 The area with waterfalls is marked by jumps and variations in difficulties and the ice quality, which is the consequence of water freezing on weaker courses that don’t have a constant water inflow.
 Waterfalls like Svetigora, under the Morača Monastery, partly because of strong flow, and partly because of their exposition, rarely form lines suitable for climbs.
 Three waterfalls on the line Međurijećje-Morača Monastery (WI 3-5), are frequently formed during the season, as well as those under the turning on Mioska (WI 2-4), and there are numerous ice or mixed lines between Dragovića polje (Dragovica Field) and the source of Morača River (WI 3-5, M6 and more difficult).
-In the Mrtvica Canyon, known by the hiking road, carved in a boulder on the left river shore by Yugoslav National Army soldiers, flows down the sharp canyon walls enable only short periods of sunbathing, even on the sunny sides, these lines have relatively good quality and sufficiently thick ice shell, with a pretty difficult, long-lasting access and withdrawal.
-By now, not a single one of these routes was climbed in the canyon and is a hundred meters high.
-In the direct vicinity of the city, on the way to the Kuči there is a cascade waterfall Vodenica on funding brook, which relatively often freezes and gives good conditions for easy and interesting cascades that are around 15 m high.
+The Mrtvica Canyon, known by the hiking road, carved in a boulder on the left river shore by Yugoslav National Army soldiers, flows down the sharp canyon walls to enable only short periods of sunbathing, even on the sunny sides, these lines have relatively good quality and sufficiently thick ice shell, with a pretty difficult, long-lasting access and withdrawal.
+By now, not a single one of these routes was climbed in the canyon, and is a hundred meters high.
+In the direct vicinity of the city, on the way to the Kuči, there is a cascade waterfall Vodenica on funding brook, which relatively often freezes and gives good conditions for easy and interesting cascades that are around 15 m high.
 Waterfalls difficulties are in the range WI 2-3.